Shailendra114/AWS-Cloud-Cost-Optimization---Identifying-Stale-Resources/README.md

 Enable compression and minification to reduce file sizes and improve load times.
 Utilize CloudFront's content delivery optimizations, such as HTTP/2 and HTTP/3 support.

+**What are the pricing considerations for using AWS CloudFront?**

+**Answer:** AWS CloudFront pricing is based on several factors, including data transfer out to end-users, requests (HTTP/HTTPS and invalidation requests), data transfer between AWS services (e.g., S3, EC2, and Lambda), and optional features such as field-level encryption and real-time logs.
+Additionally, pricing may vary based on the geographic regions served and the volume of traffic.
+It's essential to consider these factors when estimating costs and optimizing content delivery strategies.

+**Describe a scenario where you would recommend using AWS CloudFront in an architecture.**

+**Answer:** AWS CloudFront is recommended in scenarios where:
+The application serves global audiences and requires low-latency content delivery.
+The application experiences high traffic volumes and requires scalability.
+The application serves static and dynamic content that can benefit from caching.
+Security features such as HTTPS support, signed URLs, and WAF integration are required.
+Cost-effectiveness and pay-as-you-go pricing models are preferred.

+**What are the common challenges or limitations when using CloudFront, and how can they be addressed?**

+**Answer:** Some common challenges or limitations when using CloudFront include:
+Cache Invalidation: Invalidating cached content can be time-consuming and incur additional costs.
+Strategies such as versioned URLs or cache control headers can mitigate this challenge.
+Cold Start Latency: Occasionally, CloudFront may experience higher latency during cache warm-up periods or when fetching content from the origin server.
+Architectural optimizations such as pre-warming caches or using regional edge caches can help mitigate cold start latency.
+Pricing Considerations: CloudFront pricing can vary based on usage patterns, geographic regions, and optional features.
+Cost optimization strategies such as caching frequently accessed content and optimizing cache hit ratios can help manage costs effectively.

+**Can you explain how CloudFront handles HTTP/2 and HTTP/3 protocols?**

+**Answer:** CloudFront supports both the HTTP/2 and HTTP/3 protocols for improved performance and security.
+HTTP/2 enables multiplexing, header compression, and server push, reducing latency and improving page load times.
+HTTP/3, based on the QUIC protocol, further enhances performance by addressing the limitations of TCP-based connections, such as head-of-line blocking and connection setup overhead.
+CloudFront automatically negotiates the appropriate protocol based on client support and optimizes content delivery accordingly.